klahrich/chiefhustler/content/diary/weekly-recap-003.md

 ![portfolio-oil](/images/portfolio-oil.png)

 I'm currently at 9.2% of total portfolio in oil.
 My maximum psychological threshold is probably around 15%.
-If we get other dips in the short term, I'm willing to get closer to that percentage, but I'd have to sell something I like less.
+If we get other dips in the short term, I'm willing to get closer to that percentage, but I';; probably be careful as I do want to increase my cash position as well.

+On a more psychological note, while I am attracted to the energy space because it is fundamental to life, the number of visible and hidden variables that seem to drive this market is overwhelming.
+I don't see myself staying invested in this sector too long, just because of the effort it would take to stay on top of it.

+For 2022 and beyond, I really want to find a compounder with a solid moat that I can understand at a deep level and track with just a few key variables.

 ## New position